Moxirboy/ProdCheck/README.md

 # ProdCheck

 **ProdCheck** is an advanced product monitoring and enforcement tool designed to help businesses protect their brand integrity and ensure compliance with online marketplace regulations.
-Like Trackstreet's system, ProdCheck automates the tracking of product listings, detects violations, and ensures that authorized resellers adhere to brand policies.
+ProdCheck automates the tracking of product listings, detects violations, and ensures that authorized resellers adhere to brand policies.

 ## Note